Home Collections Top Mutual Funds Under 80C in India 2025

 Mutual funds under 80C do not guarantee specific returns as they are subject to market fluctuations.
 Returns depend on the performance of the underlying assets in the fund portfolio.

-The lock-in period for mutual funds under sec 80C is typically three years.
-During this time, investors cannot redeem or sell their units, ensuring adherence to the regulatory requirements for tax benefits under Section 80C.
+The lock-in period for mutual funds under Section 80C is typically three years.
+During this time, investors cannot redeem or sell their units of the 80C funds with high returns, ensuring adherence to the regulatory requirements for tax benefits under Section 80C.